BryceCanyonCounty/bcc-water/README.md

 # Water

 #### Description
-Water script for RedM servers using the [VORP framework](https://github.com/VORPCORE).
+Water script for RedM servers using the [VORP](https://github.com/VORPCORE) framework.
-Crouch and hold still in wild waters to show drink, wash and fill prompts.
+Add the canteen to a store or crafting station for players to buy or make.
+Fill your canteen at waterpumps while in town or **crouch and hold still** in wild waters to show drink, wash and fill prompts.
 See features for more details.

 #### Features
 - Carry a canteen of water to drink